 General Concerns About Interior Painting

 Getting ready for the painting crew: By getting your home ready for painting you can help the painting crew and become an active participant in your home improvement.

 Protection of personal belongings: A good painting contractor will take due care in protecting a customer’s personal property and belongings from paint or dust.
 It is normal practice to move or cover expensive items during renovations.
 If there are concerns – be sure to let your painters know in advance if they need to take extra care around specific personal property.

 To ensure that everything goes smoothly, remove all personal belongings from the top of furniture or dressers.
+The painters will appreciate it and it will affect how long the painting of your home will take.
 Do the same for closets, washroom shelves and kitchen countertops.
 Before the painting commences, store all these items in a safe place.
 A good place to keep your closet contents in on the bed where they will be covered up and protected.